We just released ECSY v0.4 and ECSY-THREE v0.1!

 - Continue to experiment with using ECSY in projects internally at Mozilla, like Hubs and Spoke.

-- Improving the sandbox and API examples
+- Improving the sandbox and API examples.

-- Keep building new demos to showcase the features we are releasing
+- Keep building new demos to showcase the features we are releasing.

-Please feel free to use our github repositories (ecsy, ecsy-three, ecsy-devtools) to follow the development, request new features or file issues on bugs you find.
-Also come participate in community discussions on our discourse forum and discord server.
+Please feel free to use our GitHub repositories (ecsy, ecsy-three, ecsy-devtools) to follow the development, request new features, or file issues on bugs you find.
+Also, come participate in community discussions on our Discourse forum and [Discord] server.